-Written by Lucy Kelly, a creative mother of three whose family went into isolation two weeks ago so has had a head start on the homeschooling front!
+Written by Lucy Kelly, a creative mother of three whose family went into isolation two weeks before so has had a head start on the homeschooling front!

 My first tip is try not to recreate school or take on the role of the teacher – they have had years of training and experience and your children will get confused if you suddenly switch from “mum” to “teacher”.
 It’s also important to maintain the safe haven of ‘home’ as a place they can associate with relaxing and letting off steam.
+This is really important for keeping everyone’s stress levels down.
 That said, having a rough rhythm/routine can help them identify work from play time.
-I set a timer at 40 minute intervals so they know when a break is coming.
-Loads of breaks and getting outside as much as possible.
+Be clear about what you expect from them and let them know when a break is coming.
+Loads of breaks and getting outside as much as possible are key for children’s mental health during this time.
 After lunch we scrap pens and paper and head out into the garden for painting, gardening, foraging, PE, drama etc.

 How do you make homeschooling work for your family and circumstances?

-The schools are generally being incredibly supportive and sending through work and tips but I find it nice to do our own thing where possible.
-It’s important to remember that everyone is on a learning curve and all doing our best.
+The schools are generally being incredibly supportive and sending through structured lesson plans but I find it nice to do our own thing where possible.
+It’s important to remember that everyone is on a learning curve and all doing our best, and we’re all under a lot of pressure.
 And whilst the curriculum is important this is also an opportunity to get creative and let them learn some other “life lessons”.
-TV is strictly off until the evening and a little bit before breakfast – but we are lucky to have so much outside space and if people want to resort to tv to help them through the day – no judgement!
+TV is strictly off until the evening and a little bit before breakfast – but we are lucky as we have a lot of outside space and so if others want to resort to TV to help them through the day – no judgement!
 It’s about giving everyone – teachers, parents and children – a break and not expecting too much of anyone.
 The days are long and we are all now having to fill multiple roles for which we are not prepared.

 How do you keep the peace and keep kids focused for homeschooling?